geostyler/geostyler-data/README.md

 # geostyler-data

-Data declaration files for the GeoStyler project
+TypeScript Declaration File for the Data models of the [GeoStyler](https://github.com/terrestris/geostyler) project.